Siberian huskies must exercise

 You can exercise your Siberian husky, and still see your dog running in circles at top speed.
 The husky puppies need to exercise in short bursts, so you will see more cases of zoomies at a really young age.

 Exercising until the first vaccination period it’s over

 You must keep your husky puppy in a safe environment until he has had all the vaccination done and your vet says it’s OK to take him outside – during this period, contact with other dogs is not recommended.
 Still, he needs to exercise until that time will come.
 If you have a garden, you can play with your puppy outside, or even walk him around the garden with a leash.
 This way, he will get used to the leash, before even going outside.
 Your pup will already know who is the leader, and he will know to focus on you more.

-When it’s safe to take him in the big world, you can take really short walks or have more play sessions outside throughout the day with your husky puppy.
+When it’s safe to take him into the big world, you can take really short walks or have more play sessions outside throughout the day with your husky puppy.
 You can just slow walk and let him sniff.
 He will try to sniff everything.

-The cases of zoomies are more often at puppies than for adult dogs or seniors.
+The cases of zoomies are more often in puppies than in adult dogs or seniors.
 Though, you can expect to see your dog zooming at any age.
 Only less frequent with the age.